hsiafan/httpdump/README.md

 # Usage
-httpdump can read from pcap file, or capture data from network interfaces:
+httpdump can read from pcap file, or capture data from network interfaces.
+Usage:

 ```
+Usage: httpdump
   -curl
-    	Generate an equivalent curl command for each HTTP request
+    	Output an equivalent curl command for each http request
   -device string
     	Capture packet from network device.
 If is any, capture all interface traffics (default "any")
+  -dump-body
+    	dump http request/response body to file
   -file string
     	Read from pcap file.
 If not set, will capture data from network device by default
+  -force
+    	Force print unknown content-type http body even if it seems not to be text content
   -host string
     	Filter by request host, using wildcard match(*, ?)
-  -uri string
-    	Filter by request url path, using wildcard match(*, ?)
-  -force
-    	Force print unknown content-type http body even if it seems not to be text content
+  -idle duration
+    	Idle time to remove connection if no package received (default 4m0s)
   -ip string
     	Filter by ip, if either source or target ip is matched, the packet will be processed
   -level string